Everyone will love these Kitchen Sink Cookies. They are easy to make and can be made with ingredients you have in your pantry!

 - Chopped nuts of any sort- cashews peanuts, walnuts, almonds and pumpkin seeds are all great

-Spray or grease your cookie sheet or sheets, and preheat your oven to 350 degrees.
+- Spray or grease cookie sheet or sheets, and preheat oven to 350˚F.

-Separately, in a large bowl, blend together all of the dry ingredients, except for the mix-ins, until there are no large clumps.
+- Separately, in a large bowl, blend together sugar, rolled oats, flour, baking soda, baking powder, salt, cinnamon and wheat germ until there are no large clumps.

 - Add the wet ingredients to the dry ingredients, and mix gently until fully incorporated.
 Add 2 cups of mix-ins, and stir gently to combine.